-- 4.4.1 Clinical experience should be used as an opportunity to undertake WPBAs and reflection.
+- Clinical experience should be used as an opportunity to undertake WBAs and reflection.
 Every patient seen in the ED or urgent treatment centre, ambulatory paediatric unit, or paediatric CDU provides a learning opportunity which will be enhanced by following the patient through the course of their illness.
 The experience of the evolution of patients' problems over time is a critical part of both the diagnostic process as well as management.
 Patients seen should provide the basis for critical reading and reflection on clinical problems.
-Every time a tACP observes another clinician seeing a patient or their relatives there is an opportunity for learning.
-To ensure patient safety, tACPs should be appropriately supervised for their level of competence and entrustment. - 4.4.2 Learning with peers: working alongside, discussion cases, small group teaching. - 4.4.3 Simulation: as some presentations and procedures are relatively infrequent, simulation is a valuable tool to allow learning opportunities and also for the formative assessment of competence.
+Every time a tACP observes another clinician seeing a patient, or their relatives there is an opportunity for learning.
+To ensure patient safety, tACPs should be appropriately supervised for their level of capability and entrustment. - Learning with peers: working alongside, discussion cases, small group teaching. - Simulation: as some presentations and procedures are relatively infrequent, simulation is a valuable tool to allow learning opportunities and for the formative assessment of competence.

-Simulation used for assessment: where a mandatory DOPS for a procedure is required, this must be with a real patient, other than for those indicated in SLO6.
-Where a simulation scenario is used for a clinical presentation assessment, only the tACP 'leading' the scenario can be individually assessed, although other participants may have formative assessment and feedback recorded, both for clinical and non-technical skills.
+Simulation used for assessment: where a procedure requires a summative DOPS, this must be with a real patient, other than for those indicated otherwise in SLO6.
+Where a simulation scenario is used for a clinical presentation assessment, only the tACP leading the scenario can be formally assessed and have a formal mandated assessment, although other participants may have formative assessment and feedback recorded, both for clinical and non-technical skills.
+For SIM days, in which multiple presentations are covered, separate assessment forms must be used for each individual presentation, rather than one form for all.